sealed trait Result[+E, +T] extends Any

 Allows for conversion of a

-This should be used in conjunction with
+Result[E, T]into an arbitrary typeVThis should be used in conjunction with

-.
+Result.apply[E, T, V]to constructResults from a user definedV.
 This can be helpful when leveraging custom ADTs.Examples

 >>> sealed trait Case >>> case class Bad(str: String) extends Case >>> case class Good(value: Int) extends Case >>> val goodInt = 1 >>> val good = Good(goodInt) >>> val badStr = "Error" >>> val bad = Bad(badStr) // A contrived example: // NOTE: Using `intoOkOrErr` directly should be preferred for this case >>> implicit val caseFromADTResult: FromResult[Bad, Good, Case] = _.intoOkOrErr >>> val okADT: Result[Bad, Good] = Ok(good) >>> okADT.to[Case] == good true >>> val errADT: Result[Bad, Good] = Err(bad) >>> errADT.to[Case] == bad true // A more interesting example: >>> implicit val caseFromPrimitiveResult: FromResult[String, Int, Case] = { ... case Ok(v) => Good(v) ... case Err(e) => Bad(e) ... } >>> val okPrimitive: Result[String, Int] = Ok(goodInt) >>> okPrimitive.to[Case] == good true >>> val errPrimitive: Result[String, Int] = Err(badStr) >>> errPrimitive.to[Case] == bad true